nicandr0/claude-code-cli/README.md

 docker exec -it claude-code claude mcp list
 ```

-Or drop a `.mcp.json` into a project directory.
-Claude Code picks it up
+Or drop a `.mcp.json` into a project directory under `/workspace`.
+Claude
-automatically for that project.
+Code picks it up automatically for that project.

 ## Plugins